IsaacSohn/MACE-Helper/README.md

   Reproducible training wrapper.
 Writes `manifest.json` and calls `mace_run_train` internally.

 - `inference_test.py`
-  Tests if the outputted mace model can make inferences
+  Tests if the outputted mace model can make inferences.

 - `mace_freeze.py`
   Creates a “freeze-init” checkpoint and freeze plan metadata (used when fine-tuning).